simonmichael/hledger/hledger/hledger.m4.md

 A commodity directive is normally the word `commodity` followed by a sample [amount](#amounts) (and optionally a comment).
-Only the amount's symbol and format is significant.
+Only the amount's symbol and the number's format is significant.
 Eg:

 ```journal